 Years ago, I was assigned to a ministry leadership role in my church.
-Taking the assignment very seriously, I was in instant search of resources written by Christian leaders to help me shape and form my leadership style.
+Taking the assignment very seriously, I was in a heated search for resources written by Christian leaders to help me shape and form my leadership style.
+I needed a solid Christian leadership book – Ideally one for Christian women leaders.

 An Equitable Leader

-Laurie Beth Jones is a well-known author in the areas of Christian leadership development.
+Have you heard of Laurie Beth Jones?
+She is a well-known author in the areas of Christian leadership development.
 I was thrilled when I happened upon her book.

 Written from the Christian perspective, it is an easy read and intellectual savvy.
 It gives a fresh perspective on Jesus and how he interacted with the people he led.